-Lindor Milk, the absolute classic of Swiss chocolate, is a popular pick in Lindt’s chocolate factory shop south of Zurich.
-As you savor its smooth and creamy filling, you will understand why Switzerland has the highest rate of chocolate consumption in the world.
-The Excellence assortment with a high content of first-class cocoa butter and flavors such as vanilla, chili, mint and orange is another delicious Lindt chocolate.
+Lindor Milk, the classic Swiss chocolate, is a popular pick in Lindt’s chocolate factory shop south of Zurich.
+When you savor its smooth and creamy filling you will understand why Switzerland has the highest rate of chocolate consumption in the world.
+Available in multiple flavors, the Excellence chocolate bars with a high content of first-class cocoa butter is another delicious Lindt chocolate.

-The quickest way to reach Lindt’s factory shop is the 11-minute ride with the S-bahn (local train) from Zurich Hauptbahnhof, the main railway station, to Kilchberg.
-If efficiency doesn’t mean anything to you, make use of the city’s free bike scheme, and borrow a bike at the railway station for a calm tour to Kilchberg along Zürich Lake.
+You can reach Lindt’s factory shop in 11 minutes with the S-bahn (l0cal train) from Zurich Hauptbahnhof to Kilchberg or make use of the city’s free bike scheme and lend a bike at the railway station for a pleasant cycling ride to Kilchberg along Lake Zurich.

 Zurich isn’t bigger than a single district of Paris and easy to explore on foot.
-The city has a number of galleries and about fourteen of Zurich’s 50 museums are devoted to art.
-The Swiss National Museum, situated in a park near the railway station, and Kunsthaus, with its modern art collections and nonstop exhibitions are the most visited.
+The city has an impressive number of galleries and about fourteen of Zurich’s 50 museums are devoted to art.
+The Swiss National Museum, situated in a park near the railway station, and Kunsthaus with its modern art collections and nonstop exhibitions are the most visited.

-The river Limmat divides the city’s old town in two contrasting halves.
-Lindenhof, the oldest part of Zurich, is on the west bank of the river.
-Its quiet square offers a marvelous panorama over the rooftops.
-The trendy Niederdorf district is on the east bank of the river.
-The area is filled with hip clothing shops and antique bookstores.
-As it gets darker, the restaurants, clubs and bars attract people who dig the energetic nightlife in this part of the city.
-Zurich has a dynamic club scene with styles to suit every taste, including salsa, hiphop, reggae, R&B, techno and pop.
+The river Limmat divides Zurich’s old town in two contrasting halves.
+You’ll find Lindenhof, the oldest part of the city, on the west bank of the river.
+Its quiet square offers a gorgeous panorama over the rooftops.
+The trendy Niederdorf district on the east bank of the river is filled with hip clothing shops, cozy cafes, restaurants, and nightclubs.
+Zurich has a dynamic club scene with styles to suit every taste: how about salsa, hiphop, reggae, R&B, techno or pop?

 Erica Johansson is a freelance writer based in Sweden.
 She blogs about travel on Blissful Travel.